Faculty (Alphabetical) --- Faculty (by Research Interest)

 Areas of Specialization:

-theatrical space; ecocritical theatre; acting and acting theory; directing and directing theory; dramaturgy; dramatic literature; new play development; early modern theatre production; performance theory; theatre history; Canadian theatre history
+Theatrical space; ecocritical theatre; theatre history; Canadian theatre history, acting and acting theory; directing and directing theory; new play development; early modern theatre production; performance theory.

-Katrina joins the Department of English, Theatre, Film & Media as a Theatre specialist.
-She has an extensive background as a professional stage director, producer and dramaturg in Canadian theatre.
+Katrina has an extensive background as a professional stage director, producer and dramaturg in Canadian theatre.
 She was the Artistic Director of Vancouver’s Touchstone Theatre for nineteen years and co-founded the PuSh International Performing Arts Festival.

 - Mary Ellen Henley Memorial Prize 2018 from UBC English